-Caramel
+Caramel (\$30-\$40)

-(recessive) (\$30-\$60)

 Caramel appears to remove the red pigment.
 Many caramels have a yellow wash over the entire body.
+This is not the same type of yellow that accumulates on the neck/chin of cornsnakes.
 Some have no extra yellow, and it is unclear whether the extra yellow is simply the result of selective breeding, an influence of the caramel trait, or the result of a secondary trait.
+Another way to view this trait is to see it as one that turns red into yellow.